1986 World Series: Game 5

 The Red Sox struck first in the second when Dave Henderson tripled with one out off of Dwight Gooden and scored on Spike Owen's sacrifice fly.
 Dwight Evans's RBI single next inning with two on made it 2–0 Red Sox.
 In the fifth, Jim Rice hit a leadoff triple and scored on Don Baylor's single.
 After Evans singled, Sid Fernandez relieved Gooden and allowed an RBI double to Henderson.
 Bruce Hurst pitched 7 1/3 shutout innings before Tim Teufel's home run in the eighth put the Mets on the board.
 In the ninth, Mookie Wilson doubled with two outs and scored on Rafael Santana's single before Hurst struck out Lenny Dykstra to end the game as the Red Sox's 4–2 gave them a 3–2 series lead heading back to New York.

 Game 6

 The series returned to Shea Stadium for Game 6, with the Mets facing elimination.
 Bob Ojeda, the winner of Game 3, returned to the mound for New York.
-The Red Sox countered with their ace Roger Clemens, who despite the team’s victory in his Game 2 start did not factor into the decision as he was pulled from the game in the fifth inning.
+The Red Sox countered with their ace Roger Clemens, who despite the team's victory in his Game 2 start did not factor into the decision as he was pulled from the game in the fifth inning.

+The game was briefly paused in the top of the first, as actor and Mets fan Michael Sergio parachuted onto the field wearing a flag proclaiming "Go Mets".
+He was immediately arrested by security after landing.

 In the first two innings, Boston took a quick 2–0 lead on RBI base hits from Dwight Evans and Marty Barrett.
+Those would be the only runs Ojeda allowed in six innings.
 The Mets tied the score in the fifth inning on a single from Ray Knight and a run-scoring double play by Danny Heep, in his last at-bat as a Met.